mainmatter/ember-simple-auth/guides/managing-current-user.md

-The Ember Simple Auth session can either be authenticated already when the application starts up or become authenticated later when either the user logs in via that instance of the application or session state is synced from another tab or window.
+The Ember Simple Auth session can either be authenticated already when the application starts up or become authenticated later when either the user logs in via that instance of the application or the session state is synced from another tab or window.
 In the first case, the session will already be authenticated when the application route's `beforeModel` method is called and in the latter case Ember Simple Auth will call the application route's `sessionAuthenticated` method.
-The session account service's `loadCurrentUser` method should be called in both cases so that it's `account` property is populated when the session is
+The session account service's `loadCurrentUser` method must be called in both cases so that it's `account` property is always populated when the session is authenticated:
-authenticated:

 ```js
 // app/routes/application.js